IgniteUI/indigo-design-docfx/en/components/progress.md

 _keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
 ---

-# Progress Bar
+# Progress

-Use the Progress Bar to establish clarity and expectancy about the progression and completion of a task that takes longer to finish.
+Use the Progress component to establish clarity and expectancy about the progression and completion of a task that takes longer to finish.
 It also works very well for scenarios where the exact time of completion is not known and when there is a larger workflow, dependent on the completion of a set of smaller tasks, such as order fulfillment or file upload/download.
-The Progress Bar is visually identical to the [Ignite UI for Angular Linear Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/linear_progress.html) & [Ignite UI for Angular Circular Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/circular_progress.html)
+The Progress component is visually identical to the [Ignite UI for Angular Linear Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/linear_progress.html) & [Ignite UI for Angular Circular Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/circular_progress.html)

 ## Progress Demo